ETOSPHERES-Labs/etopay-sdk/sdk/docs/index.md

 - [:material-note-outline:{ .lg .middle } __Release Notes__](./SDK%20Release%20Notes/Release%20Notes.md){ .md-button}

     ---
-    Stay up-to-date with the latest changes to the Cawaena SDK.
+    Stay up-to-date with the latest changes to the ETOPay SDK.
 This section provides information about the changes in each release.

     [:octicons-arrow-right-24: Releases](./SDK%20Release%20Notes/Release%20Notes.md)